MarsonerLaura/PuzzleHunt/README.md

    <br>

  > <div align="center">
-  > If the player collects a puzzle piece on the map this popup is shown.
+  > When a player collects a puzzle piece on the map, a popup is displayed, showcasing that the player collected a piece.
  > <br>
   > <img src="https://user-images.githubusercontent.com/104200268/230577610-4eb48ae0-8f40-4b9c-b4ae-ee87881791c4.PNG" width="40%" height="auto">
   > </div>
   > <br>
  > <div align="center">
-  > The piece is then added to the inventory where player can eiter look at their single pieces or at the sets of pieces which represent a puzzle.
+  > All collected puzzle pieces are automatically added to the inventory, where players can view individual pieces or sets of pieces that represent a puzzle.
+This feature makes it easy for players to keep track of their progress and engage with the game.
  > <br>
   > <img src="https://user-images.githubusercontent.com/104200268/230577637-11d09969-5ed5-45c7-be73-b27c4be1934e.PNG" width="40%" height="auto">
   > </div>
   > <br>
  > <div align="center">
-  > For the sets the number of pieces the player has already collected and the number of possible pieces is shown.
+  > For each puzzle set, players can view the number of pieces they have already collected, as well as the total number of pieces required to complete the puzzle.
+This feature adds a sense of excitement and motivation, encouraging players to continue playing and collecting pieces.
  > <br>
   > <img src="https://user-images.githubusercontent.com/104200268/230577660-bb508f5a-3fa9-4aba-98a1-e5a42c40d4ad.PNG" width="40%" height="auto">
   > </div>
   > <br>
  > <div align="center">
-  > If the player clicks on a set the whole picture of the puzzle is displayed and the already collected pieces are displayed in color while the others are in greyscale.
+  > When a player clicks on a puzzle set, the full picture of the puzzle is displayed, with collected pieces displayed in color and uncollected pieces displayed in greyscale.
+This feature provides a clear overview of the puzzle progress, allowing players to easily identify which pieces they need to collect next.
  > <br>
   > <img src="https://user-images.githubusercontent.com/104200268/230577703-0e269c1c-fd97-42a2-8360-4325e5835418.PNG" width="40%" height="auto">
   > </div>